 2.4 Who do we share your data with?

+We sometimes share your personal data with trusted third parties.
 The policy that we apply to those organisations to keep your data safe and protect your privacy:

-Below are the parties that we may share personal information with.
+Below are the parties that we may share personal information with:

 3. Personal data rights